Chun Myung-hoon

 Chun Myung-hoon (born April 6, 1978) is a South Korean singer, rapper, actor and television presenter.
-He is a member of boy band NRG.
+He is a former member of boy band NRG.
 He released his single, Welcome To The Jungle on October 19, 2012.
 He is well known as a cast member on several TV shows, including Girl Spirit.

 Career

 Early years

 Chun's passion for dance began early and he had been part of a break-dancing crew during his teenage years.
 Despite his father's opposition to him entering show business, Chun began his career as a backup dancer and debuted in 1996 as one-half of the dance-pop duo Hamo Hamo with Lee Sung-jin, while Noh Yoo-min and Moon Sung-hoon served as their backup dancers.
 The foursome would go on to form NRG.
 As they debuted around the same time as H.O.T., Chun quipped on Handsome Boys of the 20th Century that NRG would not have been formed had Hamo Hamo not been overshadowed by the massive success of H.O.T.